mindsmiths/docs/docs/integrations/web.md

 * TextArea: component for longer text input
 * Select: choose one option from a list
 * CloudSelect: a cool multi-select component
-* Quantity select: component for specifying quantities
+* QuantitySelect: component for specifying quantities
 * Toggle: component that imitates a switch
-* Nested Toggle: you guessed it, it's a toggle that shows/hides other components
+* NestedToggle: you guessed it, it's a toggle that shows/hides other components
 * Image
 * SubmitButton: basic button component, triggers a `Submit` event
 * QrcodeScanner: component that allows the user to scan a QR code
-* Loader: component that allows the user to upload a file

 Components that are used to collect some sort of input or activity from the user (text areas, buttons, select components etc.) are referenced through the `inputId`.
 You can even make all of these components obligatory by setting its default value of the `required` field to `true`.